Polarization-Aware DoA Detection Relying on a Single Rydberg Atomic Receiver: Detection of

 \end{enumerate}

 In our single vapor cell platform considered, the electric‐ and magnetic‐field measurements are conducted back‐to‐back by rapid frequency retuning, with no mechanical changes to the vapor cell, bias field, or beam alignment.
 More specifically, first, the probe laser is locked to $5 S_{1/2} \to 5 P_{3/2}$ and the coupling laser to $5 P_{3/2} \to n^\prime S_{1/2}$, while the RF source is tuned to the on-resonance E1-transition $n^\prime S_{1/2} \to nP_{1/2}$.
 The resultant Zeeman-resolved EIT spectrum directly yields the polarization angle $\theta_{\text{RF}}$.
-Then, without altering the static bias‐field, an acousto-optic modulator shifts the coupling laser to the $5 P_{3/2} \to n^\prime P_{1/2}$ transition, and the RF generator is retuned to the on-resonance M1-transition $n^\prime S_{1/2} \to nP_{1/2}$.
-The Zeeman-resolved EIT spectrum can be recorded at two known bias‐field orientations on the millisecond timescale.
-Confining both measurements within the atomic coherence time and maintaining fixed geometry enables full reconstruction of $ \left( \theta_{{\text{RF}}}, \theta_{B}\right) $ in a single experimental cycle, without the need for moving parts or without beam realignment.
+Subsequently, within the same interleaved measurement sequence, an acousto-optic modulator (AOM) shifts the coupling laser in order to address the transition $5 P_{3/2} \to n^\prime P_{1/2}$, and the RF carrier is retuned from $\omega_{\text{0,E1}}$ to $\omega_{\text{0,M1}}$ for driving an M1-allowed transition $n^\prime P_{1/2} \to nP_{3/2}$.
+The prompt electronic switching ensures that both measurements share an effectively identical geometry on a timescale much shorter than experimental drifts, enabling a joint reconstruction of $\left( {\theta_\text{RF}, \theta_B}\right) $ without moving parts or beam realignment.